trustbloc/wallet-sdk/cmd/wallet-sdk-gomobile/README.md

 # Wallet SDK Gomobile

 This package contains the `gomobile`-compatible version of the SDK.

-Currently, it has
-* A set of interface definitions, which are similar to the ones in [pkg/api.go](https://github.com/trustbloc/wallet-sdk/blob/main/pkg/api.go), but modified to be compatible with `gomobile`.
-* Stub methods for various SDK functionality.
+It acts as a wrapper for the [Go SDK](../../README.md).

 ## Prerequisites